top of page

 You head down a set of steps and suddenly find yourself in a completely different world—lush, damp vegetation and strange rock formations everywhere.

-But don’t let the word crevice fool you - it’s massive and standing there, listening to the steady dripping of water echoing off the rock, you can absolutely understand why people just call it a cave and move on with their lives.
+Standing there, listening to the steady dripping of water echoing off the rock, you can absolutely understand why people just call it a cave and move on with their lives.

 More walking and some climbing because why settle for one crevice when you can have a whole buffet of them?